DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - ✏️DLP solutions are useful for data in transit, scanning data on the wire, and stopping the transmission/transfer, based on the DLP rules set (e.g. outbound data that contains numbers matching a social security number pattern, a DLP rule can be used to block that traffic)
     - 🌟**Data in use**:
       - ✏️CASB solution often combines DLP, a web application firewall with some type of authentication and authorization, and a network firewall in a single solution; A CASB solution is helpful for protecting data in use (and data in transit)
-  - 🟢**Pseudonymization**: refers to the process of using pseudonyms or alias to represent other data
+  - 🟢**Pseudonymization**: refers to the process of using pseudonyms or alias to represent other data.
+An external dataset holds the original data along with the pseudonym so that the original dataset can be re-created.
        - A pseudonym is an alias, and pseudonymization can prevent data from directly identifying an entity (i.e. person).
-       -  Pseudonymization is the process of replacing some data with an identifier, such as apseudonym.
+       -  Pseudonymization is the process of replacing some data with an identifier, such as a pseudonym.
        - However, if applying pseudonymization techniques, the GDPR still applies
        - the process can be reversed
   - 🟢**Tokenization**: use of a token, typically a random string of characters that ✏️remains the same for each instance of that data, to replace other data.
 Tokenization replaces other data with a random string of characters.
 These tokens are then matched to the actual values for secure lookups as needed.